vanadiumlabs/arbotix_ros/README.md

 ## Arbotix Drivers

-This repository contains the Arbotix ROS drivers, catkinized, and ready for ROS Groovy and newer.
+This repository contains the Arbotix ROS drivers, catkinized, and ready for ROS Noetic.

 ## Changes for Groovy (version 0.8.x)